ghazalrafiei/ghazalrafiei.github.io/_pages/about.md

 # About

-I am currently a computer science graduate student at [Viterbi School of Engineering](https://viterbischool.usc.edu/) of the University of Southern California.
+I am currently a computer science PhD student at [Viterbi School of Engineering](https://viterbischool.usc.edu/) of the University of Southern California.
 I am a member of [SoftArch](https://softarch.usc.edu/~neno/) lab under the supervision of Nenad Medvidović, and my research field is software engineering.
 Currently, I am working in the intersection of Software Testing and LLMs.

-Additionally, I play classical piano and am eagerly interested in social sciences, especially computational social science and sociology.
+I also play classical piano and am eagerly interested in social sciences, especially computational social science and sociology.

 <br>